Plugins-PocketMineMP/AmongUs/README.md

 # AmongUs

-A PocketMine-MP Mini-Game Plugin called AmongUs
+A PocketMine-MP mini-game Plugin called AmongUs
-This is simlar to the AmongUs Game but in Minecraft.
+This is simlar to the AmongUs game but in MCBE.

 ## This is yet not completed!